Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 non-authenticated connection may also be used.
 The ingest source then issues a POST to test that the [=receiving entity=] is listening.
 This POST may send the [=CMAF header=] or could be empty.
-In case this is successful, it is followed by a CMAF header and the fragments comprising the [=CMAFstream=].
+In case this is successful, it is followed by a CMAF header and the fragments composing the [=CMAFstream=].
 At the end of the session, the source may send an empty [=mfra (deprecated)=] box or a segment with the *lmsg* brand to close the connection.